CZ-NIC/yangson/docs/datamodel.rst

         ``children`` object is then another object containing the child's schema digest.

-      * The following members are added for terminal nodes (leaves and leaf-lists):
+      * The following members are added for terminal nodes (leafs and leaf-lists):

         - ``type`` – specifies the base type of the terminal node such